snipercup/CataX/.project-management/current-prd/tasks-bug-logic-maintenance.md

 - Unit tests should typically be placed in `/Tests/Unit/`.

 ## Tasks
-- [ ] 1.0 Guard Nakama dependency in `Client.gd`
 - [ ] 2.0 Include killer information in quest updates
-- [ ] 3.0 Use mob data for ranged attack timing and speed
-- [ ] 4.0 Cache mob meshes instead of duplicating
-- [ ] 5.0 Warn users about unsaved changes in ItemEditor

 *End of document*